 Waiting rooms are available at major stations for use by genuine passengers.
-These can be used free of cost on production of journey tickets for a few hours till the connecting train arrives.
+These can be ✅ used free of cost on the production of journey tickets for a few hours till the connecting train arrives.
 Till departure train comes.
-This logic is somewhat similar to airports waiting systems.
+This logic is somewhat similar to airport waiting systems.
 If the passenger wants to stay, Railway arranged Retiring Rooms in Railway Stations.
-For the passengers IRCTC opens world class Executive Lounge (private waiting Area) also at the Railway Stations.
+For the passengers, IRCTC opens a world-class Executive Lounge (private waiting Area) also at the Railway Stations.

 Types of Waiting Rooms

 There are 3 types of Waiting Rooms

 - Lower Class Waiting Rooms – Non AC